alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ### Step 3: Examine the created objects

-Run the following command to get and open the 'example-redis-config' ConfigMap:
+Run the following command to get and open the `example-redis-config` ConfigMap:

 ```shell
 kubectl get pod/redis configmap/example-redis-config